jswaff/prophet3/README.md

 -hash=512 -phash=256
 ```

-The above command would allocate 512 MB to the table used in the main search,
+The above arguments would allocate 512 MB to the table used in the main search,
 and 256 MB to the pawn hash table, for a total of 512 MB + 256 MB = 768 MB.

 Winboard / XBoard has an option to specify the maximum memory usage, and Prophet does